hongjiang-ye/SimpleECS/README.md

 ## Possible TODOs

+* Make a particle system demo (CPU needs to handle a massive amount of physics computation)
 * Try to reduce the RTTI (such as support for compile-time component registration) and template instantiation overheads.
 * Faster entity iterators for `ForEach` call.
 * Implement an event system to allow communication between systems.